 I was also a bit scared of the snowball effect it would have, leading to more medical interventions and maybe even a C-section.

-So I decided to stay and induction started at 8:00am.
+So I decided to stay, and induction started at 8:00 am.

-In the beginning, the contractions were manageable but I was still resistant because I had read about Pitocin and I knew in my mind what it could do.
+In the beginning, the contractions were manageable, but I was still resistant because I had read about Pitocin and I knew in my mind what it could do.

 When you have natural contractions caused by your own oxytocin, your brain knows to make endorphins.

-Pitocin on the other hand, does not cross your blood brain barrier so those natural pain killers don’t get produced and your contractions are way more intense.
+Pitocin, on the other hand, does not cross your blood-brain barrier, so those natural pain killers don’t get produced, and your contractions are way more intense.

 Because I KNEW this, it became somewhat psychosomatic and I believed it made my contractions even more painful.

-After 4.5 hours of Pitocin, I’ve used all my alternative pain management tools at this point (affirmations, tens machine, hand comb, deep breathing, counter massage) and when they checked me again at 12:30pm, I was still 1cm.
+After 4.5 hours of Pitocin, I’ve used all my alternative pain management tools at this point (affirmations, tens machine, hand comb, deep breathing, counter massage), and when they checked me again at 12:30 pm, I was still 1cm.

-Feeling exhausted and defeated, I decided to get the epidural at 2pm.
-I took a nap until 4:30pm and when they checked me again, to everyone’s surprise and mine, I was at 9cm and 100% effaced!
+When I woke up, they checked me again, and to everyone’s surprise and mine, I was at 9cm and 100% effaced!

-Suddenly everything started to happen so quickly.
-They called my midwife to come back, a bunch of nurses were coming in and out to set up the room and within 30 minutes I felt a strong urge to push.
+Suddenly, everything started to happen so quickly.
+They called my midwife to come back, a bunch of nurses were coming in and out to set up the room, and within 30 minutes, I felt a strong urge to push.

-It was a feeling like no other and at that moment when she was born, I was also born into a mother as well.
+It was a feeling like no other, and at that moment when she was born, I was also born into a mother as well.

-I’m so grateful for the entire journey as a whole from finding out I was pregnant and the entire 9 months of growing a human from scratch to the transformative birth experience.
+I’m so grateful for the entire journey as a whole, from finding out I was pregnant and the entire 9 months of growing a human from scratch to the transformative birth experience.

 Hindsight is always 20/20 and looking back, I’ve learned a few things.

-I might have even given up out of exhaustion or deemed “failure to progress” by the medical staff and ended up with a C-section.
+I might have even given up out of exhaustion or been deemed “failure to progress” by the medical staff and ended up with a C-section.
 So something that I saw as negative became a positive.

 Since I had already made my decision, I should have let go and welcomed the outcome instead of fearing what might happen the whole time.